hyperledger/fabric/docs/source/private_data_tutorial.rst

 Now that we have created the identity of the asset owner, we can invoke the private data smart contract to create a new asset.
-Copy and paste the following set of commands into your CLI in the `test-network` directory:
+Copy and paste the following set of commands into your terminal in the `test-network` directory:

 :guilabel:`Try it yourself`